 A variety of unusual fungi and lichens, ferns and wildflowers flourish in the forest.
 Several rare species of lichen have been found in NCC nature reserves along the Percival River.
 The area boasts the widest diversity of lichen across PEI to date.
-Many species of lichen are sensitive to air pollution, and their presence and variety within the Percival River forests indicates a healthy environment.
+Many species of lichen are sensitive to air pollution.
+Their presence and variety within the Percival River forests indicates a healthy environment.